 The Navel Battle

-Marketing is all about developing mutually satisfying exchange relationships with customers.
+Marketing, according to the American Marketing Association, is all about developing mutually satisfying exchange relationships with customers.
 Most marketers focus most of their attention on learning all they can about how to satisfy their chosen customers, and rightly so.
 But many forget that adverb: “mutually.”

 The more fully the exchange relationship satisfies both sides, the more successful it will be.
 Marketers who do not fully appreciate their own wants and needs can only achieve success by accident, and accidents do not tend to last very long.